Care Management > Utilization Reviews - Inpatient Care

-Commercial/HIP Medicaid/HIP Family Health Plus and HIP Child Health Plus
+Commercial/Medicaid/Family Health Plus and Child Health Plus

 EmblemHealth may reasonably require the provider or member to explain the medical reasons that give rise to a need for urgent care.
 If care has not yet been initiated, EmblemHealth will notify the provider and member of its decision regarding the urgent care claim within 72 hours from receipt of the request.
 Notification will be in writing and by telephone to the member and provider.

 If we require more information to make a decision, then we will request the additional information within 24 hours after we receive the request.
 We will provide at least 48 hours to supply the information.
-Notification of our determination will occur within 48 hours of its receipt of the information or within 48 hours of the end of the time period we provide to supply the information.
-For Medicaid and FHPlus members this timeframe may be extended for up to 14 calendar days.
+Notification of our determination will occur within 48 hours of our receipt of the information or within 48 hours of the end of the time period we provide to supply the information.
+For Medicaid and FHPlus members this time frame may be extended for up to 14 calendar days.

 Providers and members will be notified of a determination within 72 hours after we receive the request.
 If the request does not meet the criteria for an expedited request, the individual will be notified and the request will automatically be transferred to a standard request.
 A determination will be made within 14 days of the date that the request becomes a standard request.